jekyll/jekyll/docs/_docs/variables.md

         Contains the url of your site as it is configured in the <code>_config.yml</code>.
         For example, if you have <code>url: http://mysite.com</code>
-        in your configuration file, then in your Posts and Pages it will be stored in <code>site.url</code>.
+        in your configuration file, then it will be accessible in Liquid as
+        <code>site.url</code>.
 For the development environment there is
         <a href="/news/#3-siteurl-is-set-by-the-development-server">an exception</a>,
         if you are running <code>jekyll serve</code> in a development environment
         <code>site.url</code> will be set to the value of <code>host</code>,